 - I diverted your ship because I need you.

 - Yes, I am about to die.

-When he said these words, a woman’s voice coming from some place hidden, a voice intensely sad, began to recite.
+When he said these words, a woman’s voice came from some place hidden.
+It was a voice intensely sad that began to recite.
 The leader of the XYRYX heaved a long sigh and proceeded:

 - Death is nigh.

 A shudder froze the atmosphere.
 Alym tried to be warm and said:

 - I am, said the leader of the XYRYX, because when the people of this planet are about to die, they become invisible for a little while, just before death.

 Frowning, the two men nodded dubiously.
 To convince them, the leader added:

 - Can you not see that my head is no longer visible?

 During these long moments, no comforting sound could have made the fear which had taken over the room go away.
 Ryad could no longer stand this oppressive silence.
 He stood up and screamed, feeling himself go mad: